unclepaul84/sqlite-browser-dashboard/readme.md

 ## Usage

-1. Host the files on a web server or GitHub pages
+1. Fork this repo
+1. Enable GitHub Pages on it
+2. Create another repo to host index.js and your SqliteDatabase
+3. Enable GitHub pages on it
-2. Configure your `index.json` file
+5. Configure your `index.json` file
-3. Access the dashboard via URL with `?url=path/to/config/directory`
+6. Access the dashboard via URL with `?url=path/to/config/directory` parameter
-4. Select a dataset from the dropdown to load views
+7. Select a dataset from the dropdown to load views

 ## Technical Requirements